-You must withhold federal income tax, at the rate of 25% (regular gambling withholding), from the amount of winnings less the amount wagered.
-Do this if the winnings less the wager exceed \$5,000 and if the winnings are at least 300 times the amount of the wager.
+You must withhold federal income tax from the winnings if the winnings minus the wager exceed \$5,000 and the winnings are at least 300 times the wager.
+Withhold 25% of the proceeds (the winnings minus the wager).
+This is regular gambling withholding.